tahayparker/CSInternalsGuide/content/pages/project-file.md

       Ensure logos and other details are within the margins.

       ***Ensure academic year mentioned is the correct academic year.
 Currently, it will be 2024-2025.***

       ***DO NOT PRINT THE DETAILS.
 These will be written by hand, using black/blue ink on or before the day of the practical exam.***
-    elementId: 'cover'
+    elementId: cover
     styles:
       self:
         height: auto